angellamabwe/db/README.md

 mainly for separation of concern then I wired all the components in the App.js used the properties on the design sheet

+How to run the app
+  1. npm install
+  2. npm start